Publications

 At a time when our ways of experiencing and enliven spaces and places in the city have become increasingly entangled with – or even dictated by – technology, the artistic research project Situated Agencies: Mediating places through the Body, examines how site-specific performance practice can be addressed through an embodied and documentary approach.
 Drawing from place-based research, performance documentation and posthumanism, a series of performance laboratories were carried out in collaboration with artists/researchers from different disciplinary fields at specific places in Gothenburg and Rio de Janeiro.
 At the core of these laboratories was the exploration of the relationship between embodiment and audiovisuality; especially by experimenting with how the audiovisual traces of a laboratory work can serve both as data and creative source for developing different forms of narrativisation.

-This PhD thesis also includes the following publications:
+This PhD thesis also includes the following articles:

 Collaborative article: Ribeiro, Walmeri, Fari, S. Nathalie, Cezar Campos, Ruy and Baio, Cesar.
 (2021) “From Embodiment to Emplacement: Artistic Research in Insular Territories of the Guanabara Bay.”
 Global Performance Studies, vol. 4, no. 2.
 DOI: https://doi.org/10.33303/gpsv4n2a8